dshanke/autotrade/lesson2.md

 ```

 If you write a function you are the owner, and you can invoke it from your program by calling it as shown above.
-However, is the function is written by someone else, and you would like to use it then you will need to import the function into your program before you can use it.
+However, if the function is written by someone else, and you would like to use it then you will need to import the function into your program before you can use it.
 How do we do that?
 Simply using an import statement.
-As an example if you waht to print the date & time of your system then you can use the datetime module.
+As an example if you want to print the date & time of your system then you can use the datetime module.
 Let's see how we can do that?

 ```